 The Blog: Started in July 2017 as a way for me to share the progress of Eva and myself, so follow the adventures of the ginger horse and ginger human on our ups and downs on our way to enter the competition world.
+Since starting this blog I have collaborated with Equestrianco to write a review on a tweed gillet and also with Equinetic to promote their focus and recovery supplement.

 With a change in my life I decided I needed to move her and this brings us to the start of 2017.
 We moved to a yard with amazing facilities and that holds competitions on site making it absolutely perfect for us as I cannot afford my own transport – also she can be funny loading when she doesn’t know the lorry therefore hiring is difficult.